|Datasheet||Specific References||Reviews||Related Products||Protocols|

 This antibody can be used at 0.1-0.2 μg/mL with the appropriate secondary reagents to detect Human CMV gB.
 The detection limit for gB is 0.0049 ng/well.

 |This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
 Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
 Preservative-Free.|

 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

-Human cytomegalovirus (CMV) (human herpesvirus 5) glycoprotein B is a 907-amino acid glycoprotein encoded by the ORF of UL55.
-It is the most abundant component of the envelope with at least two defined neutralizing epitopes, a target of neutralizing antibodies and an essential replication component.
-The synthesized gB precursor matures into a 130-160 kDa glycoprotein by acquiring N-linked glycosylation modifications, and is cleaved by the cellular protease furin into two components, a 93-116 kDa N-terminal fragment and a 55 kDa C-terminal fragment linked by a disulfide-bond, which is presented on the viral envelope as well as on the surface of virus-infected cells as a covalently associated homodimer. gB plays important roles in HCMV entry, cell-cell spread of internal virions, and fusion of infected cells.
+Human cytomegalovirus (CMV) (human herpesvirus 5) glycoprotein B, also referred as CMV gB or gB, which belongs to the herpesviridae glycoprotein B family.
+It is a 907-amino acid glycoprotein encoded by the ORF of UL55.
+Cytomegalovirus Glycoprotein B protein is the most abundant component of the envelope, a target of neutralizing antibodies with at least two defined neutralizing epitopes and an essential replication component.
+Cytomegalovirus Glycoprotein B protein plays important roles in HCMV entry, cell-cell spread of internal virions, and fusion of infected cells.
 In addition, Cytomegalovirus Glycoprotein B protein is one envelope protein capable of heparin binding.
 It forms a physical association with host cell annexin II independent of the presence of calcium.